INQUIRE NOW APPLY NOW

 The residence hall is equipped with free laundry facilities, but students need to provide their own detergent.

-Students are allowed to bring their car to the campus for the program, students must purchase a parking permit from Parking Services in order to park their cars on the campus premises.
+Students are allowed to bring their car to campus for the program.
+Students must purchase a parking permit from Parking Services in order to park their cars on the campus premises.
+Parking Services is located at 38 Fletcher Place, Burlington.
 Students living in the residence halls may not use their cars to get to classes.
 Parking lots are restricted according to permit type.
 You will be responsible for all parking citations.
-See the USF Parking Services website for more information concerning parking and transportation.
+See the Transportation and Parking website for more information concerning parking and transportation.